-Sitting along the banks of the Baltic Sea and often referred to as the “Paris of the North”, Riga is Latvia’s historic capital city.
-This cultural epicenter is home to a plethora of museums, concert halls, castles, cathedrals, and so much more.
-The capital is well known for its iconic Art Nouveau architecture found throughout and its medieval Old Town, a UNESCO World Heritage site and the true heart of Riga.
-Travelers can stroll along the Old Town’s cobblestone streets, admiring the well-preserved buildings around every corner and enjoying the charming cafés, rich history, and cultural atmosphere.
-Other staples of Riga include the Swedish Gate, Riga’s Castle, the Monument of Liberty, St. Peter’s Church, and the Dome Cathedral, home to one of Europe’s largest organs!
+Sitting along the banks of the Baltic Sea and often referred to as the "Paris of the North," Riga is Latvia's historic capital city.
+This cultural epicenter is home to many museums, concert halls, castles, cathedrals, and much more.
+In addition, the capital is well known for its iconic Art Nouveau architecture found throughout its medieval Old Town, a UNESCO World Heritage site, and the true heart of Riga.
+Travelers can stroll along the Old Town's cobblestone streets, admiring the well-preserved buildings around every corner and enjoying the charming cafés, rich history, and cultural atmosphere.
+Other staples of Riga include the Swedish Gate, Riga's Castle, the Monument of Liberty, St. Peter's Church, and the Dome Cathedral, home to one of Europe's largest organs!

 - Art Nouveau

 Art Nouveau architecture is an iconic part of what makes Riga, Riga!
-This artistic style of can be seen in about a third of all buildings in Riga, making the capital city home to the most Art Nouveau architecture in all of the world.
-Most of the buildings were constructed in the early 1900s with ornate designs, arched doorways, and elaborate geometric forms.
-Art Nouveau was the first example of modern design, and even extended beyond exterior architecture.
+This artistic style can be seen in about a third of all buildings in Riga, making the capital city home to the most Art Nouveau architecture in the world.
+Most buildings were constructed in the early 1900s with ornate designs, arched doorways, and elaborate geometric forms.
+Art Nouveau was the first example of modern design and even extended beyond exterior architecture.
 This intricate style can also be seen in furniture, silverware, porcelain, and clothing.

 - Ethnographic Open Air Museum

-Located in the banks of Lake Jugla and a short distance from Riga, Latvia’s Ethnographic Open Air Museum is one of Europe’s oldest and largest open air museums.
-Many of the museums items on display are in pristine condition due to being collected pre-war.
-At the museum, guests can witness the similarities and differences between the lifestyles of locals in the various regions in Latvia, as well as gain insight into traditional Latvian farmstead, see examples of blankets woven by the elderly, understand how Latvian’s made a living throughout the centuries, see how locals historically decorated their properties, and so much more!
+Located on Lake Jugla and a short distance from Riga, Latvia's Ethnographic Open Air Museum is one of Europe's oldest and largest open-air museums.
+Many of the museum's items on display are in pristine condition due to being collected pre-war.
+At the museum, guests can witness the similarities and differences between the lifestyles of locals in the various regions of Latvia.
+Visitors will gain insight into traditional Latvian farmsteads, see examples of blankets woven by the elderly, understand how Latvians made a living throughout the centuries, see how locals historically decorated their properties, and so much more!
 The museum is home to over 100 timeless buildings built between the 17th century and the early 1900s, including churches that display the different faiths present in Latvia.

 - Gauja National Park